ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 license and recorded-test filters; arbitrary language/attribute follow-ups are not implemented.
 The team should include these limits in acceptance decisions.

+Package-name matching patterns are prepared once per catalog snapshot and reused without changing evidence or identity checks.
+KB connections use a bounded, lazily initialized pool; request headers remain isolated and response cookies are not retained.
+The existing five-minute KB-response cache avoids repeat retrieval, while each search still applies its current filters and evidence checks.
+See [RESULTS.md](RESULTS.md#25-september-latency-validation) for measured latency changes and their scope.

 Configuration: `ARM_KB_SEARCH_URL` (default documented endpoint), optional `ARM_KB_API_TOKEN` (server-side environment only).
 The local run currently needs no KB token.
 Approved staging access, quotas, corpus freshness and dashboard-only